hapi-swagger/hapi-swagger/README.md

     $ npm install hapi-swagger --save

 If you want to view the documentation from your API you will also need to install the `inert` and `vision` plugs-ins which support templates and static content serving.

-This is not required if to generate a swagger.json for use in a different documentation site or swagger-codegen simply set `enableDocumentation` to false
+If you wish just to used swagger.json without the documentation for example with swagger-codegen simply set `enableDocumentation` to false

     $ npm install inert --save
     $ npm install vision --save